Girish-03/Knapsack-Probelm/README.md

 **Single-Point Crossover:** Randomly select a ‘crossover point’ which should be smaller than the total length of the chromosome.
 Take the two parents, and swap the gene values between them ONLY for those genes which appear AFTER the crossover point to create two new children. <br> </br>
+**Mutation:** Bitwise represenatation is used to solve the problem, where 0 means the bag was not choosen and 1 means the bag was choosen.
-**Mutation:** This is dependent on your representation, look at the lecture slides for some ideas on which mutation to implement given your representation.
-Your mutation function must take a single integer parameter which will determine how many times it is repeated on a solution (e.g. M(1) – one mutation per chromosome, M(3) – 3 mutations). <br> </br>
+To perform mutation, the bit or the gene is reversed.
+The mutation function must take a single integer parameter which will determine how many times it is repeated on a solution (e.g. M(1) – one mutation per chromosome (1 randomly selected gene reversed), M(3) – 3 mutations (3 randomly selected genes reversed)). <br> </br>
 **Weakest Replacement:** If the new solution is fitter than the worst in the population, then overwrite the worst (breaking ties randomly) with the new solution. <br> </br>

 ## Implementation and Experimentation
-Implement the described EA in such a way that you can address the above problem and then run the experiments described below and answer the subsequent questions.
-Note that, in all of the below, a single trial means that you run the algorithm once and stop it when 10,000 fitness evaluations have been reached.
-Different trials of the same algorithm should be seeded with different random number seeds.<br> </br>
+Here, a single trial means that we run the algorithm once and stop it when 10,000 fitness evaluations have been reached.
+Different trials of the same algorithm are seeded with different random number seeds.<br> </br>
-You should devise your own set of experiments to determine what effect (if any) the following parameters have on the performance of the optimisation:
+We devise a set of experiments to determine what effect (if any) the following parameters have on the performance of the optimisation:
 1. Tournament size(t)
 2. Population size (p)
-3. Mutation rate (i.e. the parameter identified in the mutation operator above) (m) Your experiments should assess the performance of the algorithm over a number of randomly seeded trials for each setting of t, p, m, to provide robust results.
+3. Mutation rate (i.e. the parameter identified in the mutation operator above) (m) The experiments assess the performance of the algorithm over a number of randomly seeded trials for each setting of t, p, m, to provide robust results.